-The Articles of Association are the written rules that govern how a company is run, governed and owned.
+The articles of association are the written rules that govern how a company is run, governed and owned.
 Every company must have them.
-In an earlier article we explained in detail some of the key provisions you would expect to see in the Articles of Association, including requirements around rights of pre-emption.
+In another article we explain in detail some of the key provisions you would expect to see in the articles of association, including requirements around rights of pre-emption.

-Usually, the first time most people come across the need for Articles of Association is when a company is incorporated.
-This is because it is a Companies House requirement to supply a copy of the Articles of Association as part of the company registration process.
-To avoid the enormous filing burden of what would be a very repetitive document Companies House produced a set of Model Articles for private companies limited by shares.
+Usually, the first time most people come across the need for articles of association is when a company is incorporated.
+This is because it is a Companies House requirement to supply a copy of the articles of association as part of the company registration process.
+To avoid the enormous filing burden of what would be a very repetitive document, Companies House produced a set of Model Articles for private companies limited by shares.
 (There are also Model Articles for public limited companies and companies limited by guarantee, but we’re not looking at those types of company in this article.)
-These Model Articles are, if you like, a default option and are the type used with the majority of all formations.
+These Model Articles are, if you like, a default option and are the type used with the majority of formations.